About The Television Academy Foundation

 - The College Television Awards recognizes and rewards excellence in student-produced television.

-- The Archive of American Television preserves the history of television and makes that history available to students, professionals, teachers, and the public at large.
+- The Archive of American Television preserves the history of television and provides a research tool to students, professionals, teachers, and the public at large.

-Today the Foundation garners additional support from philanthropists and sponsors within and outside the television industry.
-All with the common underdstanding that investing in today's educators and students is a direct investment in tomorrow's industry leaders.
-With the rapid convergence of media today, it's increasingly necessary to examine and discuss implications to the industry in order to better understand the future of television.
-Thus, the best way to prepare for television's future is to get involve and help shape it.
+The Foundation garners support from philanthropists and sponsors who have an interest in television and the common understanding that investing in today's educators and students is a direct investment into tomorrow's industry leaders.
+The best way to prepare for television's future is to get involve and help shape it.